nicalpi/nicalpi.com/index.md

 ![Nic Alpi face round](/assets/images/avatar-round-300.png) {: .image-centered }

-I’m a CTO, Ruby on Rails developer and entrepreneur based in Bristol, UK I’ve got more than 20 years of experience building software for early-stage startups, scale-ups up and enterprise organisations.
+I’m a CTO, Ruby on Rails developer and entrepreneur based in Bristol, UK.

+I’ve got more than 20 years of experience building software for early-stage startups, scale-ups up and enterprise organisations.

 In 2011, I co-founded a software consultancy called CookiesHQ.
 For 10 years I grew the company alongside Nat, my wife to a 15+ people operation and 7 figures revenue.